veggiemonk/blog/content/hire_me.md

 title = "Hire me"
 +++

-{{< avatar "julien.webp" "Julien Bisconti" >}}
+{{< avatar "julien.jpg" "Julien Bisconti" >}}

 > Independent consultant, public speaker, Google developer expert (GDE) for GCP, certified Kubernetes CKA/CKAD, university guest lecturer.

 <h3 class="center">I am not currently available for hire</h3>

-It does not mean that I can't help you, contact me at julien@bisconti.cloud for future availability and tell me what can I do for you.
+It does not mean that I cannot help you, contact me by email for future availability and briefly describe what you would like to achieve.

+I work remotely from my home office in Sweden, with teams located anywhere and sometimes distributed across the world.

+Despite time zone differences, collaboration is usually seamless.
+Teams I work with often use Slack to communicate or pair programming, Trello or Notion for project management,
+Github for code hosting,
+Zoom or Google Meet calls are done as needed in order to sync and collaborate.
+Note that I have no problem using a new tool but it will hinder productivity, therefore, communication as well.

 Hope is not a strategy -- Traditional SRE saying
 <!-- https://landing.google.com/sre/sre-book/chapters/introduction/ -->